100xA/100xa.github.io/_posts/2024-03-18-blog-devin-ai.md

 <br> <br>

 Looking at the current output, Claude 2 seems to be peaking at 4.8 %.
 This does not seem to be that threathening as one might assume, and I do not think that we should throw out software engineers for those kind of results.
 But there is one more thing.
 This is the "assisted" category.
-The tested system get provided the list of files that were modified for that particular Issue.
-While human engineers often need to look up which files are contributing to the issue and then resolve said problem, this is here not the case at all.
+The tested systems get provided the list of files that were modified for that particular Issue.
+While human engineers often need to look up which files are contributing to the issue and then resolve said problem, this is not the case here at all.
 So what are the "unassisted" numbers?

 <br> <br>
 ![Alt text](/assets/images/blog/assisted-models-swe.png)